You will perform the following tasks when you use the Greenplum Streaming Server (GPSS) to load data into a VMware Tanzu Greenplum table:

 EXPRESSION: (jdata->>'id')::int

-and the content of jdata->>'id' is a string that includes non-integer characters, the expression will fail when VMware Greenplum evaluates it.
+and the content of jdata->>'id' is a string that includes non-integer characters, the expression will fail when Tanzu Greenplum evaluates it.

-The load configuration property COMMIT: SAVE_FAILING_BATCH (versions 2 and 3 load configuration file formats only) governs whether or not GPSS saves a batch of data into a backup table before it writes the data to VMware Greenplum.
+The load configuration property COMMIT: SAVE_FAILING_BATCH (versions 2 and 3 load configuration file formats only) governs whether or not GPSS saves a batch of data into a backup table before it writes the data to Tanzu Greenplum.
 Saving the data in this manner aids loading recovery when GPSS encounters errors during the evaluation of expressions.

 By default, SAVE_FAILING_BATCH is false, and GPSS immediately terminates a load job when it encounters an expression error.